 His successes include:

 - BP Securities Litigation: $175 million settlement.
-Cohen Milstein is Co-Lead Counsel in the litigation, which settled on the eve of trial.
+Cohen Milstein was co-lead counsel in the litigation, which settled on the eve of trial.
 Mr. Wang joined the litigation team at a critical moment, briefing numerous case-dispositive issues in connection with summary judgment.

-- U.S. Navy Humanist Chaplain Litigation: Mr. Wang, along with other Cohen Milstein attorneys, represented Jason Heap, who sued the U.S. Navy for rejecting his application to become a chaplain on the basis of his humanist religious beliefs, in violation of the Constitution.
+- U.S. Navy Humanist Chaplain Litigation: Mr. Wang represented Jason Heap, who sued the U.S. Navy for rejecting his application to become a chaplain on the basis of his humanist religious beliefs, in violation of the Constitution.
 After hard-fought discovery, during which Mr. Wang took the depositions of several senior U.S. Navy officials, the case settled.